Grapes: 90% Viura, 10% Malvasia.

 Talking About the Wines:

--Wine Spectator gave 95 points to 2004 Viña Tondonica Reserva.
+-Wine Spectator Dec '17 gave 95 points to 2004 Viña Tondonia Reserva.
 “This distinctive white shows its age in the deep gold color, but still has life and structure.
-Hazelnut, vanilla and lanolin flavors frame a core of dried apple and coconut notes, while keen acidity and light tannins keep this focused.
-Dense, complex and harmonious.”
+Hazelnut, vanilla, and lanolin flavors frame a core of dried apple and coconut notes, while keen acidity, and light tannins keep this focused.
+Dense, complex, and harmonious.”